LB-642

 Plain Language

 Deployers must implement a risk management policy and program governing their deployment of high-risk AI systems.
 Conformity with the NIST AI RMF or ISO/IEC 42001 (as of January 1, 2025) creates a presumption of compliance.
-A single program may cover multiple high-risk systems.
-Small deployers (fewer than 50 FTEs who do not use their own data to train the system) are exempt under the conditions specified in Sec.
-4(6).
+A single program may cover multiple high-risk AI systems.
+Small deployers (fewer than 50 FTEs who do not use their own data to train) are exempt under Section 4(6).

 Statutory Text